Skip to main content

 R 792.10253 Subpoenas.

 Rule 253.
-(1) On written request of a party to a contested case, the tribunal, through the clerk, shall, as provided by section 36 of the tax tribunal act, MCL 205.736, issue subpoenas for the attendance and testimony of witnesses and, if appropriate, the production of evidence at hearing or deposition, including, but not limited to, books, records, correspondence, and documents in their possession or under their control.
+(1) On written request signed by a party to a contested case, the tribunal, shall, as provided by section 36 of the tax tribunal act, MCL 205.736, issue subpoenas for the attendance and testimony of witnesses and, if appropriate, the production of evidence at hearing or deposition, including, but not limited to, books, records, correspondence, and documents in their possession or under their control.

-(2) A party may serve a subpoena by mailing or delivery as provided by rule 2.105 of the Michigan court rules.
-However, a party may not serve a subpoena less than 3 business days before a scheduled hearing, unless otherwise provided by the tribunal.
+(2) A party may serve a subpoena by mail or personal delivery.
+A party may not serve a subpoena less than 3 business days before a scheduled hearing or deposition, unless otherwise ordered by the tribunal.

 R 792.10255 Conduct of hearings.

 Rule 255.
-(1) All hearings before the entire tribunal shall be recorded either electronically or stenographically, or both, in the discretion of the tribunal.
+(1) All hearings before the entire tribunal must be recorded either electronically or stenographically, or both, in the discretion of the tribunal.

-(3) If a witness is not testifying as to the value of property or as an expert witness, then his or her testimony in the form of opinions or inferences shall be limited to opinions or inferences that are rationally based on the perception of the witness and that are helpful to a clear understanding of his or her testimony or the determination of a fact in issue, as provided in rule 701 of the Michigan rules of evidence.
+(3) If a witness is not testifying as to the value of property or as an expert witness, then their testimony in the form of opinions or inferences is limited to opinions or inferences that are rationally based on the perception of the witness and that are helpful to a clear understanding of their testimony or the determination of a fact in issue, as provided in MRE 701.

 R 792.10257 Rehearings or reconsideration.

-(2) No response to the motion may be filed and there is no oral argument, unless otherwise provided by the tribunal.
+(2) No response to the motion may be filed and there is no oral argument, unless otherwise ordered by the tribunal.

 R 792.10259 Witness fees.

 Rule 259.
-A witness who is summoned to a hearing, or whose deposition is taken, shall receive the same fees and mileage as witnesses in the circuit courts of the state.
-A witness shall not be required to testify until the fees and mileage provided for have been tendered to him or her by the party at whose instance he or she has been subpoenaed.
+A witness who is summoned to a hearing, or whose deposition is taken, shall receive the same fees and mileage as witnesses in the state’s circuit courts.
+A witness shall not be required to testify until the fees and mileage provided for have been tendered to them by the party at whose instance they were subpoenaed.

 SUBPART C. MATTERS BEFORE SMALL CLAIMS DIVISION